You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 Drinkers often complain about waking up with a few extra pimples or their acne flaring up after a night out drinking.
 But does alcohol cause acne?
 The short answer is: no one knows for sure.
 I haven’t been able to find any studies that directly link alcohol and acne, but that hasn’t stopped individuals searching for an answer.
 So in an effort to get to the bottom of the alcohol - acne mystery, we can look into potential reasons as to why it may affect acne.

 Dehydration: Arguably the easiest culprit in the mix for causing acne would be the fact that alcohol dehydrates your skin.
 Water is essential for healthy skin.
 By drinking alcohol you counteract hydration and thus, your body doesn’t get cleansed and your cells can be filled with toxins that may cause acne.
 As it is, many of us normally don’t get enough water on a daily basis so having alcohol in your system only makes it worse.
 Dehydration makes it harder to cleanse and detox your body, which flushes out toxins that could lead to breakouts.

-: The liver is used to help filter out our blood.
+Liver: The liver helps filter our blood.
 After consuming alcohol moderately over time, fat deposits can form on the liver and block the liver cells from their blood supply.
-This causes the liver to be deprived of nutrients and oxygen and will eventually damage it.
+This deprives the liver of nutrients and oxygen and can eventually cause liver damage.
 When the liver gets damaged, it shows up on your skin.
-All of a sudden, toxins that were eliminated and excess blood sugar that could have been converted to glycogen run free through your bloodstream.
-That tainted blood now makes its way throughout your body, including your face and acne can form.
+With liver damage, toxins that were eliminated and excess blood sugar that could have been converted to glycogen run free through your bloodstream.
+That tainted blood now makes its way throughout your body, including to your face where acne can form.